Hong Kong travel guide

 Hong Kong is generally a stable society underpinned by the rule of law.
 While demonstrations are usually conducted in a peaceful and orderly manner, some have been more volatile in nature, resulting in confrontations between police and protesters.

-You should monitor and follow the instructions of local authorities, avoid areas where protests and unplanned public gatherings are taking place if possible, follow the instructions of the local authorities and take sensible precautions against petty crime if you are nearby.
+Avoid areas where protests and unplanned public gatherings are taking place if possible.
+You should monitor and follow the instructions of the local authorities and take sensible precautions against petty crime if you are nearby.

 Although there’s no recent history of terrorism in Hong Kong, attacks can’t be ruled out.
 You should be aware of the global risk of indiscriminate terrorist attacks, which could be in public areas, including those visited by foreigners.